maspalio/app-mook/README.md

 - "Session IDs are vulnerable to session fixation attacks."

 **Yep.** Session cookie is not of [HttpOnly](https://www.owasp.org/index.php/HttpOnly) kind.
 This means cookie is likely to be exposed via injection (in turn via query parameters not sanitized in templates) of javascript code accessing `document.cookies` key.
 Fix via `is_secure: 1` setting in [config](config.yml) file and proper sanitization of query parameters.
 Usage of variables derived from query parameters (i.e., tainted data) should also be questioned in the first place.

+Browse to http://localhost:5000/.
+Should redirect to http://localhost:5000/login.
+User is `jdoe`, password is `correcthorsebatterystaple`.
+Browse to [here](http://localhost:5000/?title=%22%3E%3Cscript%3Ealert(document.cookies)%3C/script%3E).

 - "Session IDs don’t timeout, or user sessions or authentication tokens, particularly single sign-on (SSO) tokens, aren’t properly invalidated during logout."